gabrielmatei/gabrielmatei/README.md

 🤖 **[lythra](https://github.com/gabrielmatei/lythra)** - A scripting language built around LLM integration as a first-class feature.
 Determinism controls, typed LLM outputs, and a clean pipeline model for building AI-powered programs.

+🎛️ **[Hardware Bloom Filter (VHDL)](https://github.com/gabrielmatei/hw-bloom-filter)** - A simple personal experiment to learn how a Bloom filter translates into hardware using VHDL.

 🧹 **[nodejs-sweep](https://github.com/gabrielmatei/nodejs-sweep)** - Terminal UI for macOS that scans your filesystem for orphaned `node_modules` directories and lets you delete them interactively.
 Built with Ink and TypeScript.

 🧪 **[llm-playground](https://github.com/gabrielmatei/llm-playground)** - A TypeScript/Node lab for building and testing practical LLM patterns — structured outputs, streaming, tool calling, RAG pipelines — using Gemini models, without heavy frameworks.